navdeepmor/dsa/level-1.md

-# Dynamic Programming And Greedy For Beginners > Maximum Sum Non Adjacent Elements
+- Maximum Sum Non Adjacent Elements

                                       a = 1 + 2a+
                                       b = a + 2a+b+